jalexcole/connext-rust-simple-binding/README.md

 This project is a simple example to get you started with Connext and Rust.

-It includes a basic setup and a demonstration of the functionality, and highlights the need for better integrations.
+It includes a basic setup and a demonstration of the functionality, and highlights the need for better integrations such as
+- Entity lifetime management
+- Automatic FFI type generation, also for custom IDL types.
+- Wrapping of C types such as `char*`
+- Support for other architectures

 Nonetheless this functionality is included
 - Automatic rtiddsgen invocation
 - Type support library build
+- Link configuration automation

 ## Prerequisites